michelescarlato/e-voting_Blockchain/README.md

 To interact with the node.js application there are 2 Javascripts files, [calculate.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/calculate_mod.js) and [myFunctions.js](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/myFunctions_mod.js), that are loaded into a [html page](https://github.com/michelescarlato/blockchainETIS/blob/master/visualization/graph_mod.html).

+[Here](https://youtu.be/80z4VyEGPhw) there is a video which shows how the interaction with the blockchain occurs, visualizing with a graph the status of the vote.

 ## Experiments